luma-lapinamk/miika-math/_sources/notebooks/vector_parallel.md

 # Unit vector (kesken)

 Sometimes it is necessary to form a **{index}`unit vector`** $\overline{a}^0$ of a given vector $\overline{a}$.
-The unit vector has the same direction as the original vector but its magnitude is 1.
-Unit vector of formed by dividing a vector by its magnitude.
+The unit vector has the same direction as the original vector but it has the norm of 1.
+The unit vector of formed by dividing a vector by its magnitude.
 In practise, every component of a vector will be divided separately.
-Here is an example of a 3D-vector.
+In general for a three dimensional vector, the unit vector is given by

 $\begin{align}\overline{a}^0 & =\frac{\overline{a}}{|\overline{a}|} \\ \\
 & =(\frac{a_x}{|\overline{a}|},\frac{a_y}{|\overline{a}|},\frac{a_z}{|\overline{a}|}) \\ \\
 \end{align}$

 :::{admonition} EXAMPLE 2.
-Pisteeseen C asennetaan 30 m pitkä taulu alemman aidan AB suuntaisesti.
-Laske taulun toisen päätepisteen D koordinaatit.
+Where is the head of a displacement vector from coordinate point C, when the magnitude of the vector is 30 and it is parallel to line AB?
 :class: tip, dropdown
 Kuva 1.
 23 Esimerkki yksikkövektorin hyödyntämisestä